 Required Certificate: Original disability certificate clearly indicating the disability is attributable to Military Services.

-Priority III : Widows/wards of Defense personnel who died while in service with death attribute to military service.
+Priority III: Widows/wards of Defense personnel who died while in service with death attributed to military service.

 Required Certificate: Original death certificate clearly indicating the cause of death is attributable to Military Service.